Giovanni Minzoni: Death

-Increasingly in conflict with the local Mussolinian establishment, Minzoni was killed around 10:30 pm on August 23, 1923 by two fascist "squadristi", Giorgio Molinari and Vittore Casoni, who smashed his skull with a club; they were reportedly following orders of the local Console di Milizia Italo Balbo, who was so shaken by the scandal that he had to resign from his post temporarily.
+Increasingly in conflict with the local Mussolinian establishment, Minzoni was killed around 10:30 pm on 23 August 1923, by two fascist "squadristi", Giorgio Molinari and Vittore Casoni, who smashed his skull with a club; they were reportedly following orders of the local Console di Milizia Italo Balbo, who was so shaken by the scandal that he had to resign from his post temporarily.
 All the accused were later acquitted at trial in 1925.

 Just before his death, Minzoni wrote in his diary:

 His death turned his prayer into reality, fulfilling a promise he made before departing for WWI:

 Aftermath

-The Italian newspapers :it:Il Popolo and :it:La Voce Repubblicana, still partly free in 1923, covered the murder extensively, naming those directly responsible and their instigator, Italo Balbo.
+The Italian newspapers Il Popolo and La Voce Repubblicana, still operating with a degree of freedom, covered the murder extensively, naming those directly responsible and their instigator, Italo Balbo.
 They were absolved at trial due to interference and pressure from the fascist squads and media.

 A new trial was held after the end of World War II, when the fascists were no longer able to threaten and cover up the truth.
-The verdict absolved Balbo of charges, and condemned Giorgio Molinari and Vittore Casoni for second degree murder.
+The verdict absolved Balbo and condemned Giorgio Molinari and Vittore Casoni for second-degree murder.

-After the war, Giovanni Minzoni became a symbol of the Italian Catholic Resistance, and many books were written about the martyrdom of this lesser parish priest, widely known for his courage and sanctity.
-As of 2016, his martyrdom was still being commemorated by groups including Azione Cattolica and the Christian Associations of Italian Workers.
-Pope John Paul II wrote the following letter to the bishop of Ravenna on the 60th anniversary of Minzoni's death:
+After the war, Minzoni became a symbol of the Italian Catholic Resistance, and many books were written about his martyrdom.
+As of 2016, his death was still being commemorated by such groups as Azione Cattolica and the Christian Associations of Italian Workers.
+Pope John Paul II wrote to the bishop of Ravenna on the 60th anniversary of Minzoni's death: